 star-forming galaxies and AGN hosts from the xCOLD GASS and BASS surveys.
 Isabella spent the final year of her PhD at ESO, working on dust and gas in

-high-redshift AGN, and is now a postoc at the Astrobiology Centre in Madrid, working on outflows in luminous infrared galaxies.
+high-redshift AGN, and is now a postoc at the Astrobiology Centre in Madrid, working on the properties of the ISM of high-redshift galaxies using ALMA and JWST observations.

 | publications